State of the District

-Sharonica L. Hardin-Bartley, Ph.D., PHR
+Sharonica Hardin-Bartley, Ph.D.
+PHR

 An outspoken advocate for equity, trauma-informed practices and student voice in education, Dr. Sharonica L. Hardin-Bartley has served as superintendent of The School District of University City since July 2016.
-She was previously the assistant superintendent for human resources and leadership development for the Ritenour School District.
+She was previously the assistant superintendent for human resources and leadership development for the Ritenour

 Dr. Hardin-Bartley, her husband (a University City High School graduate) and children are residents of University City.
-Her youngest child is in second-grade in the District.

 Prior to Ritenour, Dr. Hardin-Bartley had a 15-year career in St. Louis Public Schools (SLPS) where she served as chief human resources officer from 2007 to 2012.
-Previously, as a Principal on Special Assignment, she helped SLPS expand its partnership with the St. Louis Science Center and improve the District’s focus on science and math instruction.
-She was the founding principal of Adams Elementary School, one of SLPS’ newly re-opened schools.
+Previously, as a Principal on Special Assignment, she helped SLPS strengthen its partnership with the St. Louis Science Center and improve the District’s focus on science and math instruction.
+She was the founding principal of Adams Elementary School, one of SLPS’ newly reopened schools.